tuannh982/simple-workflow-go/README.md

 ### Activities
-Activity is a function that used to implement service calls, I/O operation, long running operations, or costly actions which are not prefer to be re-executed
+Activity is a function that used to implement service calls, I/O operation, long-running operations, or costly actions which are not prefer to be re-executed

 ```go
 type PaymentInput struct {